 resource.type="container" resource.labels.container_name="my_container" resource.labels.pod_id="my_pod" textPayload:"abracadabra"

-- Structured logging: Single-line JSON objects written to standard output or standard error will be read into Stackdriver as structured log entries.
+- Structured logging: Single-line JSON strings written to standard output or standard error will be read into Stackdriver as structured log entries.
 You can use advanced logs filters to filter logs based on their fields.

 - Severities: By default, logs written to the standard output are on the